jswelling/CMU-MS-DAS-Vis-S24/docs/assignment_ggplot_body.md

 #### Step 3: There will be some fine tuning needed.

 You don't have to exactly reproduce my results, but:

-* I set the text size for the city names explicitly.
+* Set the text size for the city names explicitly.
-* I changed the 'breaks' for the 'survivors' aesthetic to get a better match to Minard's range of bar widths.
+* Change the 'breaks' for the 'survivors' aesthetic to get a better match to Minard's range of bar widths.
-* I explicitly set the width of the temperatures plot based on the limits of the cities/troops plot.
+* Explicitly set the width of the temperatures plot based on the limits of the cities/troops plot.
+This is necessary so that the framing looks right when you line the two plots up.

+#### Step 4: Make a screen capture including the two graphs

-* I stretched the display windows around so that they had about the same aspect ratios as in Minard's original.
+Stretch the display windows around so that they have about the same aspect ratios as in Minard's original.
+Do a screen grab to capture an image of your two graphs lined up, and include that when you hand in the assignment.